ofiwg/ofi-guide/OFIGuide.md

 THe fi_info structure references several different attributes, which correspond to the different OFI objects that an application allocates.
 Details of the various attrubute structures are defined below.
 For basic applications, modifying or accessing those attributes are unnecessary, with only a couple exceptions.
 Many applications will only need to deal with a few fields of fi_info, most notably the capability (caps) and mode bits.

+On success, the fi_getinfo() function returns a linked list of fi_info structures.
+Each entry in the list will meet the conditions specified through the hints parameter.
+The returned entries may come from different network providers, or may differ in the returned attributes.
+For example, if hints does not specify a particular endpoint type, there may be an entry for each of the three endpoint types.
+As a general rule, libfabric returns the list of fi_info structures in order from most desirable to least.
+High-performance network providers are listed before more generic providers, such as the socket or UDP providers.

 ### Capabilities

 The fi_info caps field is used to specify the features and services that the application requires of the network.
 This field is a bitmask of desired capabilities.
 There are capability bits for each of the data transfer services mentioned above: FI_MSG, FI_TAGGED, FI_RMA, and FI_ATOMIC.
 Applications should set each bit for each set of operations that it will use.
 These bits are often the only bits set by an application.